 If it is possible, I would like to return to you again, and see the places I did not manage to see ....

 Special thanks to the driver Yuri for the journey that was easy and pleasant in all respects.

 Once again, I want to thank you and wish you - so welcoming and hospitable people, as well as professionals of the business - good health, good humor, and a good and long tourist season!

-for our trip in May holidays, we were convinced that we will
+When preparing for our trip in May holidays, we were convinced

 to us also.
 We would like to particularly note your responsive

 attitude to each one of us.
 It did not matter that the

 weather terrified us, we still felt the warmth of your